LayanAlrouji/XOR-Shift-Rotate-Encryption-Algorithm/README.md

 ---

 ## 📘 Project Overview
-implement new Encryption Algorithm bit oriented and apply integrity using hash function, apply the method using JAVA Language
+implement new Encryption Algorithm bit oriented and apply integrity using hash function, apply the method using JAVA Language.

 ---